aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/kafka-connect-debezium-tls-pg.md

 ### For CloudSQL PostgreSQL databases

-If you're integrating with a Cloud SQL database, perform these additional steps:
+If you're integrating with a CloudSQL database, perform these additional steps:

-- **IP whitelisting**: Ensure you whitelist Aiven's IP addresses to allow connections from Apache Kafka Connect to reach your Cloud SQL database.
+- **IP whitelisting**: Ensure you whitelist Aiven's IP addresses to allow connections from Apache Kafka Connect to reach your CloudSQL database.
 - **Configure WAL and logical decoding**:
   - To capture database change events, `set cloudsql.logical_decoding` to `on`.
   - To configure the Write-Ahead Log (WAL) for logical replication, set